jump-dev/Ipopt.jl/README.md

 **Default Installation**: `julia> Pkg.add("Ipopt")`

 This will install Ipopt.jl, as well as Ipopt itself.
-A binary will be downloaded by default on all supported platforms (Linux, macOS, and Windows).
+A binary will be downloaded by default on macOS or Windows, and Ipopt will be automatically built from source on Linux unless a pre-existing version is found on the `LD_LIBRARY_PATH`.
 If your platform is not supported, or if you prefer to compile your own version of Ipopt in order to use commercial sparse linear algebra libraries, use the instructions below.

 **Custom Installation**: